Rachel Keller: Development

-Casting and characterization

 In an interview, Watts revealed that she was originally hesitant to accept the role because she feared being typecast and discussed her character: "It's such a great role, especially the protagonist being female when that kind of part is normally reserved for the guys.
 She gets to go through such an incredible journey, not just with the struggle and chaos that's happening around her, but her own personal journey.
 I like her complexities and the fact that she thinks everything's OK because she's not fighting with her son.
 She then discovers that throughout the journey that she needs to be a better mum, has a moment to reflect and think: OK I've learned something through this, which I liked".
 In another interview, Watts discussed her character saying that "it was the character that drew me to this project" and elaborated further by saying: "What I think sets it apart, is that the character has her own personal journey to go through.
 She starts out as a flawed person and not a very good mother, and after all the chaos, she learns to recognize what her child needs".